Blockstream/satellite/doc/sdr.md

 blocksat-cli deps install
 ```

-> NOTE: This command supports Ubuntu (18.04, 19.10, and 20.04) and Fedora (30,
+> NOTE: This command supports Ubuntu (18.04, 19.10, and 20.04), Fedora (30, 31,
-> 31, and 32).
-In case you are using another Linux distribution or version,
+> and 32), and CentOS 7.
+In case you are using another Linux distribution or
-> please refer to the [manual compilation and installation
+> version, please refer to the [manual compilation and installation
 > instructions](#manual-compilation-of-sdr-software).

 If you prefer to install all software components manually, please refer to the